 Natalizumab.
-Five studies evaluated the immunogenicity of influenza vaccines in pwMS treated with natalizumab, with heterogenous results [34, 35, 39, 49, 50].
-The two studies by Olberg et al. showed that pwMS treated with natalizumab had an attenuated humoral response to influenza vaccination, compared to those exposed to IFN- β or healthy controls [34, 35].
-In line with these findings, Metze et al. showed that pwMS receiving natalizumab had lower seroprotection rates (14.3%) against all three influenza strains (H1N1, H3N2, and B) than pwMS treated with IFN- β (73.3%) [39].
-In contrast to the previous results, a small cohort study (Level 3) showed similar humoral responses between 17 pwMS treated with natalizumab and 10 healthy controls at 4, 8 and 12 weeks following vaccination with trivalent influenza vaccine (A-H1N1/A-H3N2/B) [49].
-The proportion of responders to TT and KLH immunizations was also similar in the presence and absence of natalizumab according to a randomized, multicenter, open-label study (Level 2) [50].
+Five studies evaluated the immunogenicity of influenza vaccines in pwMS treated with natalizumab with heterogenous results.34,35,39,49,50 The two studies by Olberg et al.34,35 showed that pwMS treated with natalizumab had an attenuated humoral response to influenza vaccination, compared to those exposed to INF-β or healthy controls.
+In line with these findings, Metze et al.39 showed that pwMS receiving natalizumab had lower seroprotection rates (14.3%) against all three influenza strains (H1N1, H3N2, and B) than pwMS treated with IFN-β (73.3%).
+In contrast to the previous results, a small cohort study (level 3) showed similar humoral responses between 17 pwMS treated with natalizumab and 10 healthy controls at 4, 8, and 12 weeks following vaccination with trivalent influenza vaccine (A-H1N1/A-H3N2/B).49 The proportion of responders to TT and KLH immunizations was also similar in the presence and absence of natalizumab according to a randomized, multicenter, openlabel study (level 2).50

 Alemtuzumab.
-A single pilot case-control study (Level 4) examined antibody responses to four common vaccines (diphtheria, tetanus, poliomyelitis vaccine, Haemophilus influenzae type b, meningococcal group C conjugate vaccine, and PPV-23) in 24 patients who received alemtuzumab between 1.8 and 86 months before vaccination (median 18) [51].
-All patients had seroprotective levels of antibodies to tetanus and diphtheria after vaccination, and ≥95% against polio.
-Similarly, seroprotection rates to Haemophilus influenzae type b and meningococcal group C were also high (100% and 91%, respectively) [51].
-In addition, twofold responses to pneumococcal 3 and 8 serotypes after alemtuzumab were similar to published rates.
-Although immune responses to common vaccines were preserved after alemtuzumab, vaccination within 6 months of treatment resulted in a smaller proportion of responders [51].
-This study lacked a comparison group of untreated pwMS.
+A single pilot case-control study (level 4) examined antibody responses to four common vaccines (diphtheria, tetanus, poliomyelitis vaccine, Haemophilus influenzae type b, meningococcal group C conjugate vaccine, and PPV-23) in 24 patients who received alemtuzumab between 1.8 and 86 months before vaccination (median 18).51 All patients had seroprotective levels of antibodies to tetanus and diphtheria after vaccination, and ≥95% against polio.
+Similarly, seroprotection rates to Haemophilus influenzae type b and meningococcal group C were also high (100% and 91%, respectively).51 In addition, two-fold responses to pneumococcal 3 and 8 serotypes after alemtuzumab were similar to published rates.
+Although immune responses to common vaccines were preserved after alemtuzumab, vaccination within 6 months of treatment resulted in a smaller proportion of responders.51 This study lacked a comparison group of untreated pwMS.

 Cladribine.
-A single small study of 14 patients enrolled in the MAGNIFY-MS trial provides preliminary evidence that patients taking cladribrine tablets are able to mount and maintain effective humoral responses against influenza and varicella vaccines, regardless of timing after treatment administration or total lymphocyte count [52].
+A single small study of 14 patients enrolled in MAGNIFY-MS trial provides preliminary evidence that patients taking cladribrine tablets are able to mount and maintain effective humoral responses against influenza and varicella vaccines, regardless of timing after treatment administration or total lymphocyte count.
+52

 Anti-CD20 therapy.
 One study specifically investigated the efficacy of vaccines in pwMS treated with anti-CD20 therapies.
-In the VELOCE study (Level 2), Bar-Or et al. evaluated antibody responses to influenza, TT, PPV-23, and KLH in pwMS treated with ocrelizumab [53].
-Response rates were assessed at 4 and 8 weeks post-vaccination, which corresponds to 16 and 20 weeks postocrelizumab dosing, respectively.
-Ocrelizumab-treated pwMS are approximately half as likely to mount an antibody response against TT vaccine (23.9% ocrelizumab vs. 54.5% controls) and about twothirds less likely to mount an antibody response to 12 or more pneumococcal serotypes (37.3% ocrelizumab vs. 97.1% controls) [53].
-Seroprotection rates at 4 weeks against five influenza strains ranged from 55.6% to 80% in the ocrelizumab group and 75% to 97% in the control group [53].
+In the VELOCE study (level 2),

+Bar-Or et al.53 evaluated antibody responses to influenza, TT, PPV-23, and KLH in pwMS treated with ocrelizumab.
+Response rates were assessed at 4- and 8 weeks post-vaccination, which corresponds to 16 and 20 weeks post-ocrelizumab dosing, respectively.
+Ocrelizumab-treated pwMS are approximately half as likely to mount an antibody response against tetanus toxoid vaccine (23.9% ocrelizumab vs. 54.5% controls) and about two thirds less likely to mount an antibody response to 12 or more pneumococcal serotypes (37.3% ocrelizumab vs. 97.1% controls).53 Seroprotection rates at 4 weeks against 5 influenza strains ranged from 55.6% to 80% in the ocrelizumab group and 75% to 97% in the control group.53